Heckfy05/Task3.-K8S/README.md

 4. Prepare Nginx deployment:
 Deployment
 Service
-Ingress (which will be connected to ClusterIssuer and use the letsencrypt certificate)
+Ingress (which will be connected to ClusterIssuer and use the Letsencrypt certificate)

-Preparing and Deploying [Deployment.yaml](Deployment.yaml) where we specifing Nginx server, Service for configurion ports and Ingress for configuring connection to clusterissuer that use letsencrypt certificate.
+Preparing and Deploying [Deployment.yaml](Deployment.yaml) where we specify Nginx server, Service for configuring ports and Ingress for configuring connection to clusterissuer that use letsencrypt certificate.
 ```
 kubectl apply -f Deployment.yaml
 ```

-As resoult we had host that are acceseble throug HTTPs
+As result, we had a [host](https://karpyn.v6.rocks) that is accessible through HTTPS
 ![host](img/HTTPs.png)